Tracheoesophageal Fistula and Esophageal Atresia

 - Pain medicine for their comfort

-- Fluids and nutrition through an intravenous (IV) tube into a vein
+- Fluids and nutrition through an IV (intravenous) tube into a vein

 About a week after your baby’s surgery, we will do an imaging study to check the esophagus repair for leaks.
 This is called an esophagram.
 If there is no leak, your baby may be able to start feeding by mouth.

 Most babies start feeding slowly.
 Your baby may not be able to get all their nutrition by mouth for several days or weeks.
 Some babies need extra feedings from a tube passed through their nose and into their stomach.
-This is called a nasogastric tube or NG tube.
+This is called a NC (nasogastric) tube.
 Babies who had a gastrostomy tube placed early in life will keep using that until they can take all their feedings by mouth.

 Our nurses and lactation specialists will do all that we can to support you in giving your baby breast milk.
 To keep your milk flowing and to build a milk supply for your baby, we help you with breast pumping and storing your milk.
 When your baby is ready, our nurses and feeding therapists help with the transition to feeding by bottle or breast.